 Medications are used to alleviate pain.
 Mobility exercises will keep you mobile and improve your range of motion.
 But as your bone deteriorates or collapses, surgery eventually will be needed.

-“There are several different surgical treatments that have been developed to prevent collapse of the femoral head,” Dr. Lieberman said.
+“There are several different surgical treatments that have been developed to prevent collapse of the femoral head,” says Lieberman.
 “Once the collapse occurs, the patient will usually require surgery to relieve the pain.”

 - Core decompression, which removes the inner part of the bone to increase blood flow and reduce pressure